esouliot/CarND-Behavioral-Cloning-P3/README.md

 As in the traffic-sign classification project (found [here](https://github.com/esouliot/CarND-Traffic-Sign-Classifier-Project)), the [Adam Optimizer](https://arxiv.org/abs/1412.6980) was used for stochastic gradient descent, with mean-squared error being used as the loss function (since the output values are continuous in this task).

-#### Remarks on the NVIDIA model versus other convolutional neural networks
+#### Remarks on the NVIDIA Model versus Other Convolutional Neural Networks

 - On a cursory level, it may seem unnecessary to implement a model such as the NVIDIA model used for this task, as opposed to a model such as LeNet or [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), but considering the context in which these networks were designed, it seems to be the best fit to use the NVIDIA model.